Local monomialization of a system of first integrals of Darboux type: Theorem : Dropping the invariant

 so to get

-where $\boldsymbol{Id}$ is the identity matrix.
+where $\pmb{Id}$ is the identity matrix.

 \emph{Third change of coordinates:} We need to guarantee that the coordinate system is monomial.
-Thus, let us now recall the first integrals $\umon{B}$.
-Notice that the matrix $\boldsymbol{B}$ can be written as:
+Consider a complete system of first integrals $\umon{B}$ and note that the matrix $\pmb{B}$ can be written as:

-where $\boldsymbol{B_2}$ is a $k\times (k-t)$ matrix.
+where $\pmb{B_2}$ is a $r\times (r-t)$ matrix.
 With this notation, by Lemma \ref{lem:CompForm}:

-where $\boldsymbol{C_1} =\boldsymbol{B A_1}$ is a non-zero matrix (since $\boldsymbol{B}$ and $\boldsymbol{A_1}$ are of maximal rank) and $\boldsymbol{C_2} =\boldsymbol{B_2}$.
+where $\pmb{C_1} =\pmb{B A_1}$ is a non-zero matrix (since $\pmb{B}$ and $\pmb{A_1}$ are of maximal rank) and $\pmb{C_2} =\pmb{B_2}$.
 Now, we perform a change of coordinates similar with the one given in Lemma \ref{lem:Gmonloc} in order to obtain a monomial coordinate system.
 To that end, consider:

-where $ \boldsymbol{C_1} = $ and the rank of $\boldsymbol{C^{'}_1}$ is maximal and equal to the rank of $\boldsymbol{C_1}$.
-So, there exists a change of coordinates $(\mathbf{x}\sm{3},\mathbf{y}\sm{3},z\sm{3},\mathbf{w}\sm{3})$ where $z\sm{3} = z\sm{2}$, such that:
+where $ \pmb{C_1} = $ and the rank of $\pmb{C^{'}_1}$ is maximal and equal to the rank of $\pmb{C_1}$.
+So, there exists a change of coordinates $(\pmb{x}\sm{3},\pmb{y}\sm{3},z\sm{3},\pmb{w}\sm{3})$ where $z\sm{3} = z\sm{2}$, such that:

 where: